kyma-project/kyma/docs/security/05-05-production-profile.md

 | **global.ory.hydra.persistence.dbName** | Specifies the name of the database saved in Hydra. | `db` |
 | **global.ory.hydra.persistence.dbType** | Specifies the type of the database.
 The supported protocols are `postgres`, `mysql`, `cockroach`.
 Follow [this](https://github.com/ory/hydra/blob/master/docs/config.yaml) link for more information. | `postgres` |

-You can find an example of the required [configmap here](./assets/004-ory-db-custom.yaml)
+You can find an example of the required configmap [here](./assets/004-ory-db-custom.yaml)

 #### Google Cloud SQL

-The Cloud SQL is a provider supplied and maintained database, which requires a special proxy deployment in order to provide a secured connection.
+The Cloud SQL is a provider-supplied and maintained database, which requires a special proxy deployment in order to provide a secured connection.
 In Kyma we provide a [pre-installed](https://github.com/rimusz/charts/tree/master/stable/gcloud-sqlproxy) deployment, which requires the following parameters in order to operate:

 **General settings:**